menu

 Sarita is a tiny coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Texas.
 With a population of 205 people and just one neighborhood, Sarita is the 1016th largest community in Texas.

-When you are in Sarita, you'll notice that it is more blue-collar than most other communities in America.
-62.79% of Sarita’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Sarita is a blue-collar town, with 62.79% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Sarita is a town of farmers, fishers, or foresters, transportation and shipping workers, and managers.
 There are especially a lot of people living in Sarita who work in farm management occupations (32.56%), management occupations (20.93%), and maintenance occupations (9.30%).

 Sarita is a very car-oriented town.
 100.00% of residents commute to work in a private automobile rather than by other means, such as public transit, bicycling, or walking.
 This is because Sarita is a small town , and most people who live here have to drive out of town for work, and the town population is not large nor dense enough to support an extensive public transportation system.
 Sarita has a lot of rural roads, and houses can be far apart.
 Many residents drive out of town for regular shopping trips as well.

-Sarita is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Sarita does not have a public transit system used by locals to get to and from work.

 The population of Sarita has one of the lowest overall levels of education in the country: only 3.61% of people over 25 hold a college degree.
 The national average for all municipalities is 21.84%.